gaehlerm/SoftwareEngineering/README.md

 See the problem?
 You didn’t improve anything at all.
 Everyone still uses the get_size function which returns a volume.
 This will cause a hell lot of confusion.
 You would have to rename the getter and setter function as well.
 It decoupled the code only in theory.
 Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, lifting the code on a higher level of abstraction.
 But then it’s not a pure getter function anymore...

 Having accessor methods to class variables only makes sense if it lifts the code to a higher level of abstraction.
 Then you really gain something.
 And it is really a form of decoupling.
 But this is not possible in data classes as there is no abstraction around that could be decoupled.

+Long story short: Avoind plain getter and setters for data classes.
+They don't improve anything.
+And you should certainly not use the code creation tools that write getters and setters for all variables.

 ### Worker classes